 I mentioned in the previous section that drip rings don’t work for certain styles of kayaking.

-Kayak paddle drip rings work best for leisurely styles of kayaking.
+Kayak paddle rings work best for leisurely styles of kayaking.
 Aggressive paddling styles and powerful waters often exceed the design capacity of drip rings.

 Paddling Technique and Paddle Length

 If you have a low-angle paddling stroke, you’re less likely to experience drips with kayak paddle drip rings installed.
 With a high-angle stroke, it really doesn’t matter whether you use a drip ring.
 Here’s why…

 Relaxed, leisurely paddlers like me take paddling strokes with a lower angle where the top hand stays below shoulder level.

 This style of paddling requires a longer paddle and the angle of the stroke causes the paddle blades to enter the water further away from the kayak.

 Water dripping from the paddle on the upstroke of a low paddling angle runs slower from the blade down the shaft toward the kayaker.
 These slow-moving drops are easily stopped when they reach the drip ring.
 They then fall back into the water below.

 Low-angle paddling has an effect on how long it takes to kayak a mile but the paddling technique improves the effectiveness of drip rings.

 (Pssst… Have you ever seen an origami-style folding kayak?
 It’s the kayak in the picture above and was developed by Oru Kayak.
 Super cool huh?!)